 Open files app on iPhone, Now Tap on Locations at the top right corner of the screen.

-Here, you can see all different locations means direct access to third-party cloud storage.
-To disable or enable selected storage tap on Edit from the top right corner of the screen,
+Here, you can see all different locations mean direct access to third-party cloud storage.
+To disable or enable selected storage, tap on Edit from the top right corner of the screen,

-Enable Toggle that we access in the files app.
+Enable the Toggle that we access in the files app.